Perry Warjiyo

-Perry Warjiyo (born 25 February 1959) is the current Governor of Bank Indonesia, Indonesia's central Bank.
-His nomination for the post of Governor was approved by the Indonesian parliament on 28 March 2018.
-He was sworn into office on 24 May 2018, succeeding the previous Governor Agus Martowardojo.
+Perry Warjiyo (born 25 February 1959) is an Indonesian economist who served as the Governor of Bank Indonesia from 2018 to 2026.

 Perry has over 30 years of experience working on central bank policy issues in Indonesia.
 He has been described as a central banker who is “as battle-tested as monetary policymakers get”.
 His appointment reflects the practice in Indonesia of frequently appointing professionals with strong economic and policymaking experience (often referred to as “technocrats”) to senior economic posts in government.

 Background

 Perry Warjiyo was born in Sukoharjo, a town in Central Java south of the larger city of Surakarta.
 He attended primary and secondary school in Sukoharjo before studying at Gadjah Mada University (UGM) in Yogyakarta.
 He graduated from Faculty of Economics in 1982 and later undertook studies at Iowa State University in the United States.
 He graduated in economics at Iowa State University, specialising in monetary policies and international finance, with a master's degree in 1989 and a PhD in 1991.